IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 In UID2, a sharing participant is a company that takes part in distributing raw UID2s or UID2 tokens from one UID2 participant to another, either as a sender or a receiver.

+(**GWH__KL01 Grant x'd out the above "from one UID2 participant to another"in the glossary and I didn't understand his comment "We had proposed this in the other doc.
+It sounds like it was aligned on the call.
+If anyone has any objections, feel free to raise them." -- is it OK here or should it come out?**)

 A sharing participant can be a publisher, advertiser, DSP, or data provider, or might have more than one of these roles.

 ## Approved Sharing Scenarios